cchudzicki-ocw-testing/18.900-spring-2023/content/pages/chapter-v-immersed-loops.md

 {{< resource uuid="85ba9ab0-ae16-4707-baa4-14dc4fb3bd06" >}}

 Chapter V: Fishes with round and spiky tails (immersed and non-immersed loops).
 (Image courtesy of Talia Blum.
 Used with permission.)

+I sometimes get puzzled questions about the content of this chapter.
+The rotation number seems fine, and Whitney’s formula allows us to relate it to the shape of the immersed curve, fulfilling an obvious need.
+But Arnold invariants are hard to learn about from either Google or GPT, so they must be pretty pointless?
+Setting aside the question of one’s faith in the internet, the landscape of immersed curves is quite complicated, and Arnold invariants give one a kind of rough coordinate system.
+They are also a first introduction to a method which is widespread in knot theory, namely the construction of invariants that are primarily characterized by how they change under various geometric transitions.
+And finally, they are fun and a little tricky to work with, which is what we care about most!

+Besides *V. Arnold, Topological invariants of plane curves and caustics, Amer.
+Math.
+Soc., 1991*, I have used *O. Viro, Generic immersions of circle to surfaces and complex topology of real algebraic curves.
+In: Topology of real algebraic varieties and related topics, Amer.
+Math.
+Soc., 1996, p.
+231-252*, and *A. Shumakovich, Explicit formulas for strangeness of plane curves, St. Petersburg Math.
+J. 7 (1996), p.
+445-472*.